AMSterling/viewing-party-lite-2/README.md

 <h3 align="center">Viewing Party Lite 2</h3>

   <p align="center">
-    Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
+    Viewing Party Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
     <br />
     <a href="https://github.com/AMSterling/viewing-party-lite-2"><strong>Explore the docs »</strong></a>